Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

 1. Choose an area to focus on

 The most effective way to get started is to pick a single area of your home that you’d like to tackle, and leave the rest for another time.
-It can be helpful to start with an area that you will get the most benefit from, which are often those where we spend the most time – for example, the kitchen or bedroom.
+It can be helpful to start with an area that you’ll get the most benefit from, which are often those where we spend the most time – for example, the kitchen or bedroom.

 2. Let it go, let it go...

 For many of us, letting go of items that we no longer want or need can be tricky.
-We often know that we don’t really need five pairs of sandals or that old tea pot, but we often can’t shake thoughts like, “But what if I need it again in the future?” or “But [insert family or friend’s name] gave it to me so I better keep it.”
+We often know that we don’t really need five pairs of sandals or that old tea pot, yet we often can’t shake thoughts like, “But what if I need it again in the future?” or “[Insert family or friend’s name] gave it to me so I better keep it.”
 Thoughts like these can convince you that the only option is to keep things that are simply weighing you down.

-If it becomes apparent that you’re holding onto something, simply because you want to avoid parting with it, then let it go.
+If it becomes apparent that you’re holding onto something simply because you want to avoid parting with it, then let it go.
 If this is too difficult and you’re not convinced that you won’t miss it, then consider placing it in a bin liner somewhere out the way for a month.
-If you don’t reach for the item or you forget that it’s there, then it’s safe to say that you don’t really need it.
+If you don’t reach for the item or you forget that it’s there, it’s safe to say that you don’t really need it.

-She explains this in the clip below, but it’s definitely worth giving the full series a watch!
-If you don’t have Netflix and you’re not interested in signing up, then you can still access plenty of her decluttering and organising tips and tricks over on her YouTube channel here.
+She explains this process in the clip below, but it’s definitely worth giving the full series a watch!
+If you don’t have Netflix and you’re not interested in signing up, you can still access plenty of her decluttering and organising tips and tricks over on her YouTube channel.

 3. When decluttering, sort items into piles

 The decluttering process can be made much easier by sorting items into piles.

 For example, you could create…